 The amount is usually around twice as much as your minimum order which means the average is somewhere between £150-£500 depending on how bulky your products is.
 It's important to point out that this is for the UK mainland only.
 It costs a lot more to ship to the channel islands and northern and southern Ireland.

 You will also have to set your carriage, average in the industry is between £5-15 I would say.

 Both minimum order and carriage paid are usually quoted ex VAT.

-Average is somewhere between 3-24 units although some goes as low as 2 or much higher.
+The average is somewhere between 3-24 units although some go as low as 2 or much higher.
 As a general rule of thumb small and more affordable products come in a higher pack than bulkier and more premium items.
-Very bulky items or high value items usually come in single units.
+Very bulky items or high-value items usually come in single units.